-VERNON ARSENEAU DIRECTOR SINCE SEPTEMBER 20, 2022 MENDOZA, ARGENTINA
+VERNON ARSENEAU MENDOZA, ARGENTINA

 Mr. Arseneau has over forty years of experience in exploration, project management and development, of which the last twenty-five have been in South America principally in Peru, Chile and Argentina.
 Vern spent 20 years working as exploration manager and senior geologist for Noranda Inc. in Canada and South America.
 He was general manager of Noranda's Peru office and project manager of the El Pachon porphyry Cu-Mo project in Argentina.
 He has consulted on numerous base and precious metals projects including as Vice President Exploration for Zincore Metals Inc. and was responsible for the exploration and feasibility studies of two zinc deposits and the discovery of the Dolores Cu-Mo porphyry, Peru.
-More recently, he was

-COO of Royal Road Minerals Ltd. exploring for gold in Colombia and Nicaragua.
+More recently, he was COO of Royal Road Minerals Ltd. exploring for gold in Colombia and Nicaragua.
 Vern holds a Bachelor of Science in geology.

 Shareholdings: 4,000,000

 Other Public Company Boards: Nobel Resources Corp.

 Committee Memberships: None

-LAWRENCE GUY DIRECTOR SINCE SEPTEMBER 20, 2022 TORONTO, ONTARIO
+LAWRENCE GUY TORONTO, ONTARIO

-Mr. Guy is Chief Executive Officer of North 52nd Asset Management Inc and Chair of Emerita Resources Corp.
-Previously, Larry was a Portfolio Manager with Aston Hill Financial Inc. Prior to Aston Hill, Mr. Guy was Chief Financial Officer and Director of Navina Asset Management Inc, a company he co-founded that was subsequently acquired by Aston Hill Financial Inc. Mr. Guy has also held senior offices at Fairway Capital Management Corp and First Trust Portfolios Canada Inc. Mr. Guy holds a Bachelor of Arts degree from the Western University and is a Chartered Financial Analyst.
+Larry Guy is a Managing Director with Next Edge Capital focussed on driving the business forward via strategic partnerships, corporate development, and new products.
+Previously, Mr. Guy was a Vice President with Purpose Investments having joined the firm in its infancy and saw vast growth prior to his departure.
+Prior to Purpose, Mr. Guy was a Portfolio Manager with Aston Hill Financial Inc. Prior to Aston Hill Larry Guy was Chief Financial Officer and Director of Navina Asset Management Inc., a company he co-founded that was subsequently acquired by Aston Hill Financial Inc. Mr. Guy holds a BA (Economics) degree from the University of Western Ontario and is a Chartered Financial Analyst.